About the Outreach Program

 - Educational organizations

-All materials may be downloaded for use in classrooms or by community organizations.
+All materials under Boston University copyright and available for free on our website may be downloaded for use in classrooms or by community organizations.
 Please contact us for permission for other uses.